Dimitar-Iliev7/Bluewindow-tablet-task/README.md

 # Bluewindow-tablet-task

-I нотице тхат many designers convert pixels to ems, largely because ems afford better zooming.
+I notice that many designers convert pixels to ems, largely because ems afford better zooming.
 At standard zoom 1em === 16px, multiply pixels by 1em/16px to get ems.
 For example, 320px === 20em.

 In response to the comment, min-width is standard in "mobile-first" design, wherein you start by designing for your smallest screens, and then add ever-increasing media queries, working your way onto larger and larger screens.